XS4ALL/curlyconf-go/README.md

 Curlyconf is a configuration file reader for the configuration file format used by, for example, named.conf and dhcpd.conf.

+## License

+Copyight (C) XS4ALL Internet bv 2016

+Mozilla Public License 2.0

+This Source Code Form is subject to the terms of the Mozilla Public License,
+v.
+2.0.
+If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.

 ## Example config

 	person charlie {